 They are thefifthset of brothers to become Sun Devils.
 In 2010, Packard was the place where ASU clinched a berth at Super Regionals for their last appearance in Omaha at the College World Series.
 Hopefully, they’ll end their time at Packard with another superb Super Regional performance.
 As baseball fans mourn the end of Packard, we can’t help but remember other stadiums that our families frequented and we remember on TV.

-Shea Stadium, home of the New York Yankees.
+Shea Stadium, home of the New York Mets.
 Tiger Stadium, home of the Detroit Tigers.
 Metropolitan Stadium, home of the Minnesota Twins.

 These are all stadiums of the past, felled with a wrecking ball.
 We miss them, sure, but we rejoice in the new places with new memories that we create with the fresh crack of a bat and the sock of a third out.